The Centre for Humanities Research and partners Net vir Pret present the ninth annual Barrydale Giant Puppet Parade and Performance.

-This year’s parade, entitled The Final Spring will be using giant puppetry, original electro-acoustic musical compositions and fantastical masked creatures, in a large-scale creative production exploring the concerns of our global climate crisis and the immanent threats of ecological disaster to our planet.
+This year’s parade titled The Final Spring will be using giant puppetry, original electro-acoustic musical compositions and fantastical masked creatures in a large-scale creative production exploring the concerns of our global climate crisis and the imminent threats of ecological disaster to our planet.
 The Final Spring weaves an electrifying story of survival and hope in an Afro-futuristic world after a planetary ecological catastrophe, which wipes out all of humanity.
-Leaving only the most resilient and quirky of insects to survive in the post apocalyptic landscapes of the Klein Karoo, the last bees and plants become the greatest treasures of our dying planet.
+Leaving only the most resilient and quirky of insects to survive in the post-apocalyptic landscapes of the Klein Karoo, the last bees and plants become the greatest treasures of our dying planet.
 In recent weeks it has been reported that more than 6 million protestors around the globe, across time zones, cultures and generations, including thousands of school children, have joined in international movements calling for urgent action on the escalating ecological emergency facing the planet.
 As 350.org demonstration organiser May Boeve is reported as saying, “we will keep fighting until the politicians stop ignoring the science, and the fossil fuel companies are held responsible for their crimes against our future, as they should have been decades ago” (qtd in.
 Taylor, Watts and Bartlett).
 Activist Nick Lowles describes in another article how “although we think about climate breakdown as an environmental issue, for many people around the world its consequences will be felt as primarily social and political”.